Poems

 Aicha, I know little about you, your days in Nadraogo,

-your work in the village reforestation commune. . .
+your work in the reforestation commune. . .

 How have you rattled the sky, perfected the art of loving trees?